Vixeliz/VinoxOldGame/README.md

 to use commercially and I would like to be attributed if shared.

---As for source code I thought about it for a while lgpl made the most sense to me since I want this itself to always be free and open source but am open to it being used in some capacity as a library in the future for other works.--
+~As for source code I thought about it for a while lgpl made the most sense to me since I want this itself to always be free and open source but am open to it being used in some capacity as a library in the future for other works.~

 Now using MIT as i dont care about the source code just the art